LijiAlex/FinanceComplaintClassification/README.md

 * Use pyspark
 * Download data from website in parts
 * Convert data files to parquet format since the data is huge.
+* Save model in S3 bucket in compressed format.

 ### Transformation Strategies
 * Generate a new feature ['diff_in_days'].